grd/FreePDM/README.md

 * The fcinfo macro for measure weight of a model

 This is the whish list:
+The concept list is also noted in here: [list](ConceptOfDesign/FreePDM_00-CoD.md)

 ## Admin
 * Add buttons